Tucson, AZ Car Shipping: 2026 Costs & Routes

 We’re a scrappy team that looks forward to earning your business.

 See our Vehicle Shipping Tips for more details about how to prepare your vehicle for shipping.
-In short, remove any toll pass, loose or fragile items, and any exterior accessories that could be damaged; make sure you have a key ready for the carrier, keep the fuel tank under a quarter full, and because Tucson’s desert heat can affect batteries, ensure the battery is fully charged and windows are closed.
+In Tucson’s hot, desert climate, wash off sand and dust, check fluid levels and battery charge, remove any toll tags, loose accessories, and personal items, and make sure you have a key ready for the carrier.

-Yes, when you ship a vehicle to or from Tucson, our all‑inclusive quotes include full insurance coverage.
-Every carrier we work with carries at least $1,000,000 in liability and $100,000 in cargo insurance, and we verify the policy is active for the entire trip across Arizona’s desert routes.
+Yes, when you ship a vehicle to or from Tucson, our quotes are all‑inclusive.
+All carriers we work with carry at least $1,000,000 in liability insurance and $100,000 in cargo insurance, meeting Arizona’s transport requirements.
+We confirm each carrier’s policy is active and in good standing for the entire trip.

 The sooner, the better.
-We recommend scheduling at least two weeks in advance, but posting your shipment as soon as you know your move date helps carriers in Tucson bundle your vehicle with other local loads, which can lower cost and speed delivery.
-Because Tucson’s major routes run along I-10 and connect to key ports, early booking gives carriers time to plan optimal routes.
+We recommend booking at least two weeks in advance, but posting your shipment as soon as you know the date helps our carriers bundle your Tucson‑to‑anywhere or anywhere‑to‑Tucson load with other nearby pickups.
+Early scheduling also gives us time to plan for Tucson’s desert heat and seasonal traffic peaks, ensuring a smoother, on‑time move.

 We accept all forms of payment.
 We can arrange credit cards or arrange for you to pay the carrier directly through cash/certified check.
 We even accept payment via Cash/Zelle/Venmo.